Sean Fraser (soccer): Career

 Before beginning his pro career Fraser was a standout striker for the University of Memphis where he led Conference USA in goals (18) and points (42) in earning All-Conference honours in 2001.
 Fraser is still the all times points leader for the University of Memphis mens soccer program.
 He began his professional career in the USL A-League with Calgary Storm in 2003.
-His signing was announced on April 21, 2003 in a press report.
+His signing was announced on April 21, 2003, in a press report.

-The following season he signed with his hometown club the Edmonton Aviators, a expansion franchise for the 2004 season.
-He made his debut for the club on May 1, 2004 in a 0-0 draw against the Vancouver Whitecaps (1986–2010).
+The following season he signed with his hometown club the Edmonton Aviators, an expansion franchise for the 2004 season.
+He made his debut for the club on May 1, 2004, in a 0–0 draw against the Vancouver Whitecaps (1986–2010).
 With Edmonton, Fraser recorded four goals and two assists.

-On May 10, 2005 it was announced that Fraser signed a contract with the Toronto Lynx.
-He made his debut for the club on April 23, 2005 in a match against the Portland Timbers (2001–10), which resulted in a 3-0 defeat.
-He recorded his first goal for the club on May 31, 2005 in a match against the Rochester Rhinos in a 5-3 defeat.
+On May 10, 2005, it was announced that Fraser signed a contract with the Toronto Lynx.
+He made his debut for the club on April 23, 2005, in a match against the Portland Timbers (2001–10), which resulted in a 3–0 defeat.
+He recorded his first goal for the club on May 31, 2005, in a match against the Rochester Rhinos in a 5–3 defeat.
 He concluded the season with Toronto with 4 goals and 3 assists.

 In 2006, Fraser signed for Nanchang Bayi in the Jia League to a two-year contract.
 In December, 2008 he signed a contract with the Edmonton Drillers in the Canadian Major Indoor Soccer League.